anne-urai/slow_drift_correction/README.md

 Results were relatively stable over different values of iterations.
 However, for sigma we see that (1) it increases with the number of trials, (2) it decreases with the number of iterations?

 ![](recovery_ntrials_niters_AR1.PNG)

 ### Simulations: systematic updating
-(gonna improve these simulations and plots later)
+> gonna improve these simulations and plots later

 If we simulate data with slow drifts and systematic updating of previous response, confidence, sign evidence and absolute evidence we see a nice recovery when the model fits both slow drifts and systematic updating.
 Especially given the fact that this is only with 500 trials (still going to check how this is for more trials)

 ![](parameter_recoveryConfEvidence_1111.PNG)

 ### Simulations: apparent systematic updating

-If we simulate data with only slow drifts, and the model is only allowed to estimate systematic updating, then we see these apparent updating strategies.
-This replicates the earlier simulations in R.
+If we simulate data with only slow drifts, and the model is only allowed to estimate systematic updating, then we see these apparent updating strategies (and an underestimation of the ground truth perceptual sensitivity).
+This replicates the earlier simulations in R, and the simulations by Lak et al, Mendonca et al, Gupta & Brody.

 ![](parameter_recoveryConfEvidence_1001.PNG)

 ### Fitting to real data

-If we fit the model to real data (beehives task) we see that the model converged nicely.
+If we fit the model to real data (beehives task), treating all participants as one 'super-participant', we see that the model converged nicely.

 ![](convergence_beehives.png)